-Adequate firefighting equipment according to the fire hazard during the construction period must be available on site and in good working order (at least one type ABC (all purpose) 2.5 kg extinguisher and 3 fire beaters per working area).
+Adequate firefighting equipment according to the fire hazard during the construction period must be available on site and in good working order (at least one type ABC (all purpose) minimum 4.5 kg extinguisher or larger, and with approval from the ECO, and 3 fire beaters per working area).
 The persons on site must be trained in the use of such equipment.

 - The main contractor must provide a list of all authorities involved in firefighting in the region.
 This list must include emergency contact numbers and must be visible at the site office. - Welding, gas cutting or cutting of metal will only be permitted inside the working areas. - The Contractor must pay the costs incurred to organizations called to put out any fires started by him.
-The Contractor must also pay any costs incurred to reinstate burnt areas as deemed necessary by the land owner. - It is required that contractors have available [if there is cell phone reception] the emergency telephone numbers of the nearest local Fire Fighting Station and that an emergency firefighting re-action plan has been drawn up with onsite workers and the resident land-owner / farmer.
+The Contractor must also pay any costs incurred to reinstate burnt areas as deemed necessary by the land owner.

+• It is required that contractors have available [if there is cell phone reception] the emergency telephone numbers of the nearest local Fire Fighting Station and that an emergency firefighting re-action plan has been drawn up with onsite workers and the resident land-owner / farmer.